linuxdeepin/deepin-manual/manual-assets/professional/deepin-screen-recorder/en_US/index.md

 - Click the tool icon on the toolbar.
 - Quickly switch between various editing tools through shortcuts.
-- Right-click to choose the editing tools after selecting the screenshot area.
+- Right-click and choose the editing tools after selecting the screenshot area.

 #### Draw